Photo Radar, R&R Law Group

 We have provided the information on this page to assist you in making the determination as to whether or not it is worth it to hire a lawyer.
 In many cases, it does not make sense from a cost perspective.
 However, there are certain situations where it is imperative to have a proper defense.

-For most violations, our office charges no less than $750 per citation.
+For most violations, our office has a starting price of $1,500 per citation.
 This cost varies by jurisdiction and the particular situation.
 For multiple violations, the fee may be reduced based upon what is reasonably required for proper representation.

 This cost is more than paying the citation.
 However, it is important to consider the additional costs that may be imposed upon you in terms of insurances rates and the potential for a license suspension.